lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.18.13
-- Tribal Bloodlines replaces Feudalism government (very focused on troops)
+- Tribal Bloodlines replaces Feudalism government (focused on troops and tribal fealty)
 - Adjusted Government bonuses, maluses, and starting conditions
   - Tribal Bloodlines and Stratocracy have their own homeworld only, one-time, prebuilt special facilities (there is no tech, so they cannot be stolen and built by another, and they cannot be rebuilt if you lose them for any reason)
   - Monarchy's Royal Palace no longer has a tech - so it cannot be built again if destroyed or by any other power from tech acquisition (no tech to acquire)